Learn how to create an app from a legacy migration using the Codebots platform.

 Where to from here?

 Once you have imported the database schema of your legacy system, you can start developing your new application within the platform.
-We recommend that you make full use of our behaviours, which will spare a lot of development work and can be used to cover a fair chunk of any business logic you may wish to migrate from your old system.
+We recommend that you make full use of our extensions, which will spare a lot of development work and can be used to cover a fair chunk of any business logic you may wish to migrate from your old system.

 If you are interested in learning more about how Codebots can help you on your legacy transformation journey, our co-founders have written a comprehensive guidebook exploring how you can take advantage of the platform and the bots to continuously modernise your systems.